domvq/Paramedic-Ai/README.md

 src/tts.exe
 ```

-The latest Copilot response is written to:
+The latest Copilot response can be written to:

 ```text
 data/tts_input.txt
 ```

-The application then launches the C++ executable to speak the response.
+The application can then launch the C++ executable to speak the response.

-This component is primarily intended for Windows environments where `tts.exe` has been compiled and configured.
+This component is primarily intended for Windows environments where the executable has been compiled and configured.

 ---